Global Mobility

 Establishing residence allows individuals and families to benefit from high-quality healthcare, internationally recognised educational institutions and a dynamic business ecosystem.
 It also grants access to the Schengen Area, enabling free movement across 29 European countries.

-Spanish residence pathways generally fall within five principal categories:
+Spanish residence pathways generally fall within five principal categories.

-Highly Qualified Professional: This residence permit is designed for senior executives, specialised employees and professionals hired by Spanish entities or multinational groups operating in Spain.
+This residence permit is designed for senior executives, specialised employees and professionals hired by Spanish entities or multinational groups operating in Spain.

 It typically applies where the role requires advanced qualifications, technical expertise or managerial responsibility.
 The regime allows companies to incorporate key personnel into their Spanish operations under an expedited framework, often outside the standard immigration channels.